Mycha-GIT-creator/portfolio/README.md

 > *"Lurking in every corner of the web."*

-A personal portfolio by **Mycha Shem C. Jimenea** — BS Information Technology
+A personal portfolio by **Mycha Shem C. Jimenea** — BS in Information Technology

 ---